DefTruth/lite.ai.toolkit/README.md

 ## 8. Contributions.
 <div id="refer-anchor-Contributions"></div>

 Do you want to contribute a model?
 To get started, just open an new issue with the title like *contribute-lite.ai-cv-detection-xxx(your model | repo name | alias)*, such as *contribute-lite.ai-cv-detection-YoloV5*.
 And, put the link to you project and point out how to find your model files and inference code.
 I will try to convert you model file and add it into *Lite.AI* as soon as I can.
 Then, I will list you repo in Lite.AI's Model Zoo and Acknowledgements.
+You could found a template at [contribute-issue-template](https://github.com/DefTruth/lite.ai/issues/1) .
 For examples:

 * issue name: contribute-lite.ai-cv-detection-YoloV5
 * model information: The information for the model is listed below.